 Risk zone: Southeast Asia and South America

 This scam is ugly because the starring con-artist is someone your instinct tells you to normally trust, namely a fellow traveller.
 It goes likes this; you get approached by a traveller who claims to have been the victim of a robbery.
-Having lost everything, he is asking for 20 USD or so, to be able to fax/call/get to the embassy.
+Having lost everything, he is asking for 20 USD or so, to be able to fax/call/get to his embassy.
 Luckily, the con-artist is always some dodgy looking guy and not some trustworthy-looking lady (who probably could make a fortune if she had no morals).
 In Phnom Penh, Cambodia, we met the same unlucky "robbed" guy within months intervals, the scam also seems popular in the more touristic parts of Thailand.
 So, again, use your good judgment before handing over your cash, or help by pointing them to the nearest police station so they can report the robbery officially.

 Risk zone: Thailand and India